BindiyaBKumar/CourseAPI/README.md

   "password": "password"
 }

-# Secret Management with Azure Key Vault (Optional)
+# Secret Management with Azure Key Vault (Optional):
 The app has optional provision to store and use secrets via Azure Key Vault.

 In order to enable the feature, follow the below steps: